Blog/AI Marketing

 Solo CPAs and 2-partner firms

-Solo CPAs and 2-partner shops typically run a single Google Business Profile, a small Google Ads budget (under $3,000 per month), occasional Meta retargeting, plus organic content on LinkedIn.
+Solo CPAs and 2-partner shops typically run a single Google Business Profile, a small Google Ads budget, occasional Meta retargeting, plus organic content on LinkedIn.
 The bottleneck is partner time.
 Every hour the lead partner spends managing ads is an hour not billable.

 The agent does the daily monitoring, drafts the review responses, and runs the lead-gen reports.
 Setup takes a day instead of a 3-month marketing hire ramp.
-Most solo CPAs run Hyper at 49 USD/month flat with the free 7-day trial as a direct replacement for a $2,500-per-month freelance marketer or a 10 to 15 percent share-of-spend agency retainer.
+Most solo CPAs run Hyper at 49 USD/month flat with the free 7-day trial as a direct replacement for a freelance marketer retainer or a 10-to-15 percent share-of-spend agency arrangement.

 Mid-size firms (5 to 25 partners, 1 to 3 offices)

 Mid-size firms typically have a marketing coordinator or office manager handling marketing as a partial responsibility.
-Google Ads budget runs $5,000 to $15,000 per month.
 The firm runs paid lead-gen for tax-season verticals plus year-round advisory marketing.
 Multi-office GBP management is a real ongoing job.

 The agent runs the daily and weekly cadence so the marketing coordinator can focus on partner-facing work like CPE webinar promotion, referral-partner outreach, and content for the firm's quarterly newsletter.
 The agent does the work that scales linearly with offices and channels; the coordinator does the work that requires firm knowledge.